 The Arts Unit Creative Teachers

-Note: the below is general advice only.
+Please note that the advice below is general advice only.
 Consider the requirements of your competition when organising a debate.

 travel time for the visiting school

-your break times (you want to avoid a bell going off mid-debate!)
+your break times (you want to avoid a bell going off mid-debate if they can't be shut off!)

-an audience (it is always preferable for students to debate in front of an audience, if possible)
+an audience (it is always preferable for students to debate in front of a classroom audience, if possible)

-noise levels (if you are debating during break, there might be a lot of residual noise making it difficult for the teams and adjudicator to hear).
+noise levels (if you are debating during a break, residual noise can make it very difficult for the teams and adjudicator to hear, causing disruption and even complaints later on).

 Consider the following when you are booking adjudicators: